DestroyedClone/RiskOfBulletstorm/README.md

 ## Special Items

-[White] Armor: Blocks one hit of damage if it dealt more than 25% health or would have killed you, then gets destroyed after firing a blank.
+[White] Armor: Destroys itself to block one hit of damage dealing more than 25% health or exceeding your health, and fires a Blank.
 (TODO: SFX)

 [unimplemented] [Boss] Old Crest : Identical to Armor, takes priority.
 Using it on a specific interactable will do something...